drone32768/BREC/Bbb/Fboard/readme.txt

 This is the main loop to drive the Xilinx xsvf player and includes code to read the image from local file.
 It too relies on the jtag .o in this directory and the general xsvf library in ../JtagTools

+Fboard.o
+This is the primary interface library used to access and control the fpga It exports a SPI interface.

+pru00.p, pruinc.h pruconst.hp
+These are the internal PRU support files for Fboard.o

 Tool Use: